 • Outstanding Warrants or Criminal Activity – Some drivers have active warrants, suspended licenses, or are driving stolen vehicles.

-• Hit a Pedestrian or Cyclist – Drivers who hit someone outside of a vehicle may fear the severity of the accident and take off instead of calling for help.
+• Hit a Pedestrian or Cyclist – Drivers who hit a pedestrian or bicycle may fear the severity of the accident and take off instead of calling for help.

 • Road Rage or Intentional Hit-and-Run – Some hit-and-runs happen on purpose, such as when a driver is involved in a road rage incident or a crime.